bcdr-demos/expo-code-server/README.md

   bencdr/expo-dev:latest
 ```

 You can also publish ports `19000` and `19001` if you don't want to use Expo's tunnel.
-In this case, the QR code may not work and you will have to manually enter the `exp://` address on your phone with the public IP.
+In this case, the QR code may not work and you will have to manually enter the `exp://` address on your device with the public IP.

 ## Start developing